-Our mission is to implement the program described in this narrative and guide students whose current average CST scores are 332 in ELA and 362 in Mathematics (weighted average of all local relieved schools) into the realm of proficiency levels that meet AYP levels (46%-48%) by Year 3 and exceed the AYP levels (75%+) by Year 5.
+Our mission is to implement the program described in this narrative and guide students whose current average CST scores are 334 in ELA and 357 in Mathematics (weighted average of all local relieved schools) into the realm of proficiency levels that meet AYP levels (46%-48%) by Year 3 and exceed the AYP levels (75%+) by Year 5.

 Furthermore, YPI will partner with teachers and families to provide choice and culturally relevant instruction.
 The school will offer the choice of two small learning communities targeting Multimedia and Social Justice.
-These two SLCs will create a place of learning that empowers students to become functional and prepared communicators for the demanding global requirements of the 21st century.
-They will provide supportive and positive learning environments for each member to develop leadership skills to foster self-confidence and growth.
+The two small learning communities will create a place of learning that empowers students to become functional and prepared communicators for the demanding global requirements of the future.
+They will provide mutually supportive and positive learning environments in which every member will develop leadership skills to foster self-confidence and personal growth.

-Valley Elementary School #6 will also be a full-service community school that will actively partner with teachers, parents, students, and community members to offer a sanctuary and one-stop center open 7am-8pm each school day, and on Saturdays.
+Valley Elementary School #8 will also be a full-service community school that will actively partner with teachers, parents, students, and community members to offer a sanctuary and one-stop center open 7am-8pm each school day, and on Saturdays.
 This provides services for students and their families before, during, and after the school day at the school site to improve academic performance, increase family income, reduce mobility, and prepare students and parents for the path to college.

-The school will meet parameters of scientifically-based research also by integrating the community school model into the curriculum and by providing staff with professional development that helps teachers to engage in the community schools process, set high expectations, and ensure appropriate learning supports for students and families.
-This will include professional develop in creating collaborative partnerships with parents and families.
+Valley Elementary School #8 will meet the parameters of scientifically-based research also by integrating the community school model into the curriculum and by providing staff with professional development that helps teachers to engage in the community schools process, set high expectations, and ensure appropriate learning supports for students and families.